 |Kennel Type||External Dimensions (inches)||Kennel Weight|

-Using the hourly forecasts from weather.com, we keep tabs on the temperature in each city along the way, making sure they are within the acceptable range for the animal(s) onboard.Learn More
+Using hourly forecasts from weather.com, we keep tabs on the temperature in each city along the way to make sure they are within the acceptable range for the animal(s) onboard.Learn more

 Please package all cold-blooded animals in accordance with the IATA Live Animal Regulations, which include heat or cold packs as needed.

-Sparky the Dog will be flying from Los Angeles, CA through Chicago, IL and to final destination of Rochester, NY.
-Sparky will be dropped off at 5am for the following flights:
+Sparky the Dog will be flying from Los Angeles through Chicago and to final destination of Rochester, NY.
+Sparky will be dropped off at 5 a.m. for the following flights:

 First, check the hourly forecast on weather.com at LAX